Board view

 status.
 You’ll need to edit the property itself to accomplish this.
 To edit a property:

-in the top right of your database →Properties
+Open the settings menu at the top right of your database →

 .Select the property you’re currently grouping by.
 Let’s say you're grouping by